jordyorel/orus-lang/docs/IMPLEMENTATION_GUIDE.md

   baseline interpreter behaviour.

 ## Testing
-Use `make test` to exercise the interpreter after any change.
+Use `zig build test` to exercise the interpreter after any change.
 The suite now runs without auxiliary telemetry or benchmark harnesses, so the standard target is sufficient for validation.

 ## Native Tier Bootstrap Notes